GomorrhaDev/InfiniteGPT-Flask/README.md

 # InfiniteGPT-Flask
+#    GPT without content restrictions

-Only a small project, everyone is free to use the code for their own purposes.
+It's just a small project which I don't develop anymore everyone can use the code for his own purposes.
 Make something out of it (:

+Just add the API key in the gtw.py file and add a secret key in the __innit__.py file and it is usable.